tslocum/sriracha/MANUAL.md

 #### Browsing in mod mode

 Mod mode is a tool staff members may use to moderate one or more posts.
-After logging into the management panel, viewing any board index page or thread page normally.
-Scroll to the bottom of the page and click the delete button.
-You will be redirected to the board index page or thread page you were viewing with mod mode enabled.
-The following moderation links are shown when mod mode is enabled:
+When browsing in mod mode, the following moderation links are displayed:

 `S L D B D&B`